 Select shutdown-specific mentors

 There are many aspects of shutdown events you can only learn through experience.
-Your up-and-coming shutdown supervisors will fast-track their success by working with experienced professionals.
+Your up-and-coming shutdown leaders will fast-track their success by working with experienced professionals.
 That’s why mentoring and transferring knowledge is central to any program that delivers lasting and sustainable change.

 Target mentors who will roll up their sleeves and work with your shutdown supervisors and trainees in the field.
 Look for people who will naturally and generously share their knowledge and insights and who can give your people access to proven systems, processes, tips and tricks, as well as what to avoid.